brkpplr/brkpplr/README.md

 ## Fun Facts

   - I grew up in Cuba until I was 17 yo, now-a-days I live in Boston.
-  - I wrote my first program at the age of 14 during an after School program, and did lots of programming and 3D animation during my final years at Cuba.
+  - I wrote my first C program at the age of 14 during an after School program, and worked on programming and 3D animations for the following 3 years in Cuba.

 ### 🎨 Miscellaneous